candypay/docs/docs/checkout/introduction.md

 ## Platform fees

-Our platform fee is not decided yet and is still under active discussions!
-For the **Launch Partners** (First 100 businesses/merchants accepting Solana Payments with our infrastructure), we are taking it custom with a 1/1 interaction based on the needs and volume of your company where we offer you a number of first transactions completely free without any charges, and the rest for minimal % processing fee per transactions, for the first 4 months till we conclude on a final pricing model!
+Our final platform fee is still under active discussion!
+For the Launch Partners, we are only charging a small 1% fee on each payment, for the first 4 months till we conclude a final pricing model!

-We promise to serve you the best in class, and only earn when your business and customer feel satisfied!
-Web2 alternatives like Stripe charges 6.2% per transaction for international payments and we ought to take that down drastically for merchants like you to serve a global audience and earn significantly more from day 0!
+NO set-up, hidden, or one-time fees, we only charge whenever you earn something while powering the most seamless UX which works best for both you as a merchant and your users!

 ## Get in touch